TeoEchavarria/fungi-obsidian-project/README.md

 - [Web Interface](./docs/04-web-interface.md) - Frontend architecture and features
 - [API Documentation](./docs/05-api.md) - Backend API endpoints
 - [Deployment](./docs/06-deployment.md) - How to deploy the application
+- [Commenting System](./docs/07-commenting.md) - How to use and manage comments

 ## Project Structure